CORE TECHNOLOGY

 5. Security Validation

-Before execution, commands pass through security layers that verify authenticity, check authorization levels, and ensure system integrity.
+Before execution, commands pass through EIPC security layers that verify authenticity via capability-based authorization, check authorization levels, and ensure system integrity through audit logging.

 6. OS Execution